THE TURKISH NATIONAL ACTION PLAN FOR THE CONSERVATION OF CETACEAN SPECIES IN THE TURKISH WATER OF THE

 Delphinus delphis (Linnaeus, 1758)

 Common names: Common dolphin (En), Tirtak (Tr), Dauphin commun (Fr) Distribution: Once common throughout the Mediterranean, common dolphins are now rare except in the Alboran Sea and in the coastal waters of western Greece (Ionian Sea).
 This species is common mainly in Finike area near Antalya.
 Status in the Mediterranean: There is no population estimate of common dolphins in the Mediterranean.
 The causes of this species’ sharp decline in the region are unknown.
-The Mediterranean population(s) should be considered endangered, and is regarded as a conservation priority by the IUCN 1996-1998 Action Plan for the Conservation of Cetaceans.
+The Mediterranean population(s) should be considered endangered and is regarded as a conservation priority by the IUCN 1996-1998 Action Plan for the Conservation of Cetaceans.
 Common dolphins are accidentally caught in fishing gear (Öztürk, 1998).

 Globicephala melas (Traill, 1809)

 Common names: Long-finned pilot whale (En), Pilot yunus (Tr), Globicéphale commun (Fr) Distribution: Common in the region of Gibraltar and in the deepest portions of the Alboran Sea, Balearic waters and waters west of Sardinia, pilot whales become rare in the Tyrrhenian Sea, and are virtually absent from the Adriatic Sea and the eastern basin.
-G. melas has also been recorded from the Turkish Mediterranean coasts.
+G. melas has also been recorded on the Turkish Mediterranean coasts.
 Status in the Mediterranean: There is no population estimate for this species in the Mediterranean Sea.
 Pilot whales are known to be bycaught in pelagic driftnets.

 Grampus griseus (G. Cuvier, 1812)